semihucann/hairdressers/docs/source/user/member2.rst

    :alt: bbview1

 Comments Part
-List of the comment that has been made for this barbershops.
+List of the comment that has been made for this barbershop.

 - If comment belongs to current user, comment will be with editable text and title, also select input rerating the shop managed with edit button
 - If comment belongs to current user, comment can be deleted via delete button
 - If there is current user in the system, comments can be liked or disliked yet if there is not, it will direct to signin page
-- Likes-Dislike system works similar to social media apps.
+- Like-Dislike system works similar to social media apps.
 If you dislike comment that you already liked, your like  will be gone and vice-versa.
-- Likes-Dislike system works as a counter, increases or decreases by the clicks.
+- Like-Dislike system works as a counter, increases or decreases by the clicks.

 .. figure:: pictures/barbershopview2.png
    :scale: 50 %